 Elastic objects pinned by a quenched random potential are a relevant model for many experimental systems.
-It describes interfaces in magnets [1, 2] which experience either short-range disorder (random bond), or long range (random field) disorder, the contact line of a liquid wetting a rough substrate [3, 4], vortex lines in superconductors [5, 6, 7, 8].
-It also provides powerful analogies, via mode coupling theory, to complex systems such as structural glasses [9].
-One important observable is the roughness exponent $\zeta$ of the pinned manifold.
+It describes interfaces in magnets^{1,2} which experience either short-range disorder (random bond), or long-range (random field) disorder, the contact line of a liquid wetting a rough substrate,^{3,4} or vortex lines in superconductors.^{5-8} It also provides powerful analogies, via mode coupling theory, to complex systems such as structural glasses.9 One important observable is the roughness exponent ζ of the pinned manifold.

 From the theoretical side, this problem still offers considerable challenges.
-It is the simplest example of a class of disordered systems, including random field magnets, where the so called dimensional reduction [1, 10, 11, 12, 13, 14] renders conventional perturbation theory trivial and useless at zero temperature.
-The elastic object is usually parameterized by a N component vector $\vec{u}(x)$ in the embedding space $\mathbb{R}^N$ , and $x \in \mathbb{R}^d$ is the coordinate in the internal space.
-Apart from the case of the directed polymer (DP) in 1 + 1 dimensions (d = 1, N = 1), where some exact results were obtained [15, 16, 17, 18, 19], analytical results are scarce.
-One important challenge is to understand the DP for any N, due to its exact relation to the Kardar-Parisi-Zhang growth equation whose upper critical dimension is at present not known, and even its very existence is debated [20, 21, 22, 23].
+It is the simplest example of a class of disordered systems, including random field magnets, where the so-called dimensional reduction^{1,10-14} renders conventional perturbation theory trivial and useless at zero temperature.
+The elastic object is usually parametrized by an N component vector u(x) in the embedding space \mathbb{R}^N , and $x \in \mathbb{R}^d$ is the coordinate in the internal space.
+Apart from the case of the directed polymer (DP) in 1+1 dimensions (d=1, N = 1), where some exact results were obtained, ^{15-19} analytical results are scarce.
+One important challenge is to understand the DP for any N, due to its exact relation to the Kardar-Parisi-Zhang growth equation whose upper critical dimension is at present not known, and even its very existence is debated.^{20-23}

 Two main analytical approaches have been devised so far.
 Each succeeds in evading dimensional reduction, providing an interesting physical picture, but comes with its limitations.
-The first one is the mean field theory, the replica gaussian variational method (GVM) [24] in the statics and the off equilibrium dynamical version [25, 26].
-The GVM approximates the replica measure by a replica symmetry broken (RSB) gaussian, equivalently, the Gibbs measure for u as a random superposition of gaussians [24], and is argued to be exact for $N = \infty$ .
-It yields Flory values for the exponent $\zeta$ .
-As for spin glasses, computing the next order corrections (i.e. in 1/N) at the RSB saddle point is very arduous [27, 28, 29].
-One may question whether it is the most promising route, since it is as yet unclear whether the huge degeneracy of states encoded in the Parisi RSB is relevant to describe finite N. There seems to be some agreement that this type of RSB does not occur for low d and N. Certainly, in the simpler but still-non trivial d = 0 limit, Parisi type RSB found in the GVM should exist only at $N = \infty$ , apart from the interesting so-called marginal case of logarithmic correlations [30].
-For the DP, another exactly solvable mean field limit is the Cayley tree and there too it is not clear how to meaningfully expand around that limit [31, 32, 33].
+The first one is the mean-field theory, the replica Gaussian variational method (GVM) (Ref.
+24) in the statics and the off equilibrium dynamical version.^{25,26} The GVM approximates the replica measure by a replica symmetry broken (RSB) Gaussian, equivalently, the Gibbs measure for uas a random superposition of Gaussians,24 and is argued to be exact for $N = \infty$.
+It yields Flory values for the exponent ζ .
+As for spin glasses, computing the next order corrections (i.e., in 1/N) at the RSB saddle point is very arduous.^{27-29} One may question whether it is the most promising route, since it is as yet unclear whether the huge degeneracy of states encoded in the Parisi RSB is relevant to describe finite N. There seems to be some agreement that this type of RSB does not occur for low d and N. Certainly, in the simpler but still nontrivial d=0 limit, the Parisi type RSB found in the GVM should exist only at $N = \infty$, apart from the interesting so-called marginal case of logarithmic correlations.30 For the DP, another exactly solvable mean-field limit is the Cayley tree, and there too it is not clear how to meaningfully expand around that limit.31-33

-The second main analytical method is the functional renormalization group (FRG) which performs a dimensional expansion around d = 4 and was originally developped only to one loop, within a Wilson scheme [6, 34, 35, 36].
-Its aim is to include fluctuations, neglected in the mean-field approaches.
-There too, the dynamics [37, 38, 39, 40, 41] has been investigated.
-The FRG follows the second cumulant of the random potential R(u) under coarse graining, a full function since the field is dimensionless in d = 4.
-It was found that R(u) becomes non-analytic already in the 1-loop equation at T = 0after a finite renormalization, at the Larkin scale.
+The second main analytical method is the functional renormalization group (FRG) which performs a dimensional expansion around d=4 and was originally developed only to one loop, within a Wilson scheme.^{6,34-36} Its aim is to include fluctuations, neglected in the mean-field approaches.
+There too, the dynamics^{37-41} has been investigated.
+The FRG follows the second cumulant of the random potential R(u) under coarse graining, a full function since the field is dimensionless in d=4.
+It was found that R(u) already becomes nonanalytic in the one-loop equation at T=0 after a finite renormalization, at the Larkin scale.